For Students

 • Have been granted entry to the University via the Access Melbourne Entry Scheme

-• Are typically completing the second year or above of their undergraduate degree
+• Are completing the second year or above of their undergraduate degree

-• Undergraduate students who are currently seeking asylum in Australia
+• Are an undergraduate student who is currently seeking asylum in Australia

 • Are enrolled in any of our undergraduate degrees and associated majors

-• Have demonstrated their commitment to the program and completed the online application by the due date.
+• Have demonstrated your commitment to the program and completed the online application by the due date.

-Students who are eligible to sign up for the program will be invited to attend an information session in late May.
-The session will provide a full understanding of the program and the benefits of career mentoring.
-To find out if you are eligible, please contact the program administrator.
+Eligible students will be invited by email to attend an information session on Thursday 3 April.
+The session will provide a full understanding of the program, and feature a panel of previous mentors and mentees who'll share their experience and the many benefits of career mentoring.
+If you're unsure if you're eligible, contact the Program Officer by emailing access-connections@unimelb.edu.au.

 More information